If you fall, I’ll be there…

 Dreams Denied by Fractured Hips

 This scenario may seem extreme to the reader—but ask any nurse who has been in the business for long and they will affirm the all-to-common nature of this sad scenario.
-This once vibrant 73-year-old with full health, is now clinging to life and may never recover.
+This once vibrant 73-year-old with full health is now clinging to life and may never recover.

 What will come of the children at the grade school?
 How about the budding romance?
 And the people at the church, the YMCA, and her Book Club, and her family—they’ve all lost the gift of her presence; not to mention her own personal dreams.

-According to the American Geriatrics Society Foundation for Health in Aging, for seniors the risk of death in the year following a hip fracture is as high as 20% to 25%.
+According to the American Geriatrics Society Foundation for Health in Aging, for seniors, the risk of death in the year following a hip fracture is as high as 20% to 25%.
 The rate can vary depending on the person’s age, gender, race, physical condition, and medical history.

-Women are more prone to hip fractures (2 to 3 times more often than men) and the risk of breaking a Hip doubles every 5 years or so after the age of 50 years.
+Women are more prone to hip fractures (2 to 3 times more often than men) and the risk of breaking her Hip doubles every 5 years or so after the age of 50 years.
 The American Academy of Orthopedic Surgeons reports that white, post-menopausal women have a 1- in-7 chance of fracturing a hip; and almost half of women who react the age of 90 years will experience a broken hip.

 This story doesn’t have to happen, the ending could be rewritten with preventive measures taken now.
 Consult an occupational therapist and professional, then educate yourself on how to prevent falls.
 The statistics show it’s likely, and to skew the odds in your favor be proactive.
 Should you or someone you love be the 1-in-7, take the advice of a colleague: